Skip to content

 What is Resistivity?

 Resistivity Formula and Definition: Resistivity is a physical property of materials that describes their ability to resist the flow of electric current.
-It is typically measured in units of ohm-meters (Ωm).
+The si unit of resistivity is in ohm-meters (Ωm).
 It is determined by the material’s length, Area, and resistance or temperature.

 Materials with high resistivity impede the flow of electric current more than materials with low resistivity.
 Resistivity is an important property in the design and use of electrical and electronic components and systems.